eliranwong/UniqueBibleAppHybrid/README.md

 * codes on search bible, display results book by book
 * codes on piechart to present search result
 * navigation drawer ui finished
+* five modes of searching bibles are added (basic, regular express, words with AND combination, words with OR combination, custom SQL)
-* advanced bible search function added
+* added option to exclude word for bible search result
+* added feature of loading multiple verses

 #Screenshots